aysedemirel/100-days-of-code/log.md

 ### Day 14: February 13, Saturday

+**Today's Progress**:

+- HackerRank-Java
+- FreeCodeCamp-CSS flexbox
-**Today's Progress**: HackerRank-Java and FreeCodeCamp-CSS flexbox,CSS Grid
+- FreeCodeCamp-CSS Grid

 **Thoughts:** Regex challenge solved from HackerRank.
 Now I can detect all fake IPs with the regex pattern. ~ I learned amazing things about CSS flexbox. ~ I finished all the interactive parts for the Responsive Web Design challenge at freeCodeCamp.
 Time to work on some projects.